Chicago Hardy Fig Tree – Live Plant – 4 to 6 Inch – Patio and Garden – Fruit Bearing

 Original price was: $42.99.Current price is: $21.99.

-Enjoy fresh figs with this hardy variety, perfect for patios and gardens.
-This fig tree thrives in full sun and tolerates various conditions.
+Enjoy fresh, homegrown figs with this resilient, fruit-bearing live plant.
+Perfect for patios and gardens, this fig tree thrives in full sun and is adaptable to various conditions.
 Ideal for zones 6B with protection, and zones 4 and 5 in containers.

 Estimated arrival